dbt-labs/docs.getdbt.com/website/docs/terms/view.md

 You shouldn’t expect a view in itself to be your final destination in terms of data modeling (they’re slow + often more costly to query than tables, not great for connecting to a downstream process like reporting), but you should trust them to get you from point A to point B.

-They’re like bus stops that you pass every day, never get out at, but appreciate as landmarks.

 ## Further reading

 - [Best practices guide on choosing table vs view materializations](docs/guides/best-practices#choose-your-materializations-wisely)